Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: Regret Bounds for Multi-Agent Learning

-Corollary \ref{cor} shows that the performance guarantee improves over a simple sum over the regret bounds of the individual agents, as the regret of a single agent in the standard reinforcement learning setting for the same type of algorithm is $\tilde{O}({DS\sqrt{AT}})$, see \cite{jaorau}.
+Corollary \ref{cor} shows that averaged over the agents the upper bound on the (mutual) regret improves over the respective bound on the individual regret of a single agent.
+As already mentioned, the latter is of order $\tilde{O}({DS\sqrt{AT}})$ in the standard reinforcement learning setting for the UCRL2 algorithm, see~\cite{jaorau}.
 Appendix~\ref{app} provides a sketch of the proof of Theorem~\ref{thm}, which is based on the analysis of \cite{jaorau}.
 The main reason for the improvement being possible is that learning the transition function in general is harder in the sense that the respective error has a larger influence on the regret.
 As several agents are able to learn the common transition function faster, this results in improved bounds.

 Further improvement is possible if the agents also have a joint reward function.
-Then all agents share the same MDP so that it makes sense using common confidence intervals also for the rewards that do not depend on the individual visits $N^\alpha(s,a)$ of an agent $\alpha$ but on the number of total visits $N(s,a)$ of all agents.
+While this setting is not relevant in the context of transfer learning, it still may be interesting in the context of distributed learning, when all agents share the same MDP.
+In this case it makes sense to use common confidence intervals also for the rewards that now do not depend on the individual visits $N^\alpha(s,a)$ of an agent $\alpha$ but on the number of total visits $N(s,a)$ of all agents.
 That is, confidence intervals

 can be used for the rewards.
 Accordingly, also the episode termination criterion should be changed to depend not on the visits of an individual agent but on the total number of visits.
 That is, an episode will be terminated if the total number of visits of all agents has been doubled since the start of the episode.
 With these modifications, one can obtain regret bounds of order $\tilde{O}(DS\sqrt{A\aleph T})$.